mjdrushton/atsim-potentials/docs/potentials/eam_tabulation.rst

   * Here 50000 density values will be tabulated to a cutoff of 50.0.
   * The pair-potential cut-off and the maximum :math:`r_{ij}` value for the density function is 12 Å and both will have 12000 rows.

-An instance of :class:`atsim.potentials.eam_tabulation.SetFL_EAMTabulation` is created with the :class:`.EAMPotential` and :class:`.Potential` objects.
+An instance of :class:`atsim.potentials.eam_tabulation.SetFL_EAMTabulation` is created with the :class:`~atsim.potentials.EAMPotential` and :class:`~atsim.potentials.Potential` objects.
 This object is then used to tabulate the Ag potential by calling the :meth:`~atsim.potentials.eam_tabulation.SetFL_EAMTabulation.write` method with the ``Ag.eam.alloy`` file object:

 .. literalinclude:: eam_example1.py
   :language: python